Skip to main content

 investor

 Volatile markets can inspire feelings of fear and anxiety among investors.
-Market surges and sags can occur for any number of reasons, including inflation fears, trade policy concerns, tax breaks, economic optimism, global events or a recession watch.
+Market surges and selloffs can occur for any number of reasons, including political factors, inflation fears, trade policy concerns, tax breaks, economic optimism or pessimism, global events or a recession watch.
 When the stock market gets rocky, focusing on your overall financial picture, combined with sound planning, can pay dividends.

-These five steps can help steady your pulse during market spikes and elevate your financial security:
+These five steps can help steady your pulse during turbulent markets and elevate your financial security:

 2. Diversify your assets.
-A significant market movement can illuminate concentration risk, the risk of amplified losses that may occur from having a large portion of your holdings in a particular investment, asset class or market segment relative to your overall portfolio.
+When you have a large portion of your holdings in a particular investment, asset class or market segment relative to your overall portfolio, you expose yourself to concentration risk.
+This can amplify your potential losses from a significant market movement.
 It's important to diversify across, and within, the major asset classes.
 Do you hold multiple asset classes (such as stocks, bonds and cash equivalents)?
-Are your stock holdings spread among different sectors (biotech, electronics, consumer staples and emerging markets, to name a few)?
+Are your stock holdings spread across different sectors (biotech, electronics, consumer staples and emerging markets, to name a few)?
 Is your bond portfolio diversified by issuer and type of bond (corporate, municipal and Treasury)?

 3. Focus on your future.
-Avoid impulse decisions when markets become volatile or economic conditions change.
-Instead, go back to Tip 1, and be aware that strategies such as dollar-cost averaging can help you stay focused on your future.
-Dollar-cost averaging involves investing your money in equal portions at regular intervals rather than all at once, or automating deposits to savings or investment accounts.
-This can reduce or remove emotion from decision-making and supports continued investing, even in times of rising inflation.
+Avoid impulsive decisions when markets become volatile or economic conditions change.
+Instead, go back to step 1, and be aware that strategies such as dollar-cost averaging can help you stay focused on your future.
+Dollar-cost averaging involves investing your money in equal portions at regular intervals rather than all at once or automating deposits to investment accounts.
+This can reduce or remove emotion from decision-making and supports continued investing regardless of the existing market conditions.

 4. Understand the impact of changing interest rates.
 When stock markets are volatile, demand for fixed income products often rises, which in turn can drive up prices and depress yields.
 When interest rates eventually rise again, bond prices generally fall.
-But interest-rate risk is one of a number of factors to consider when you invest in bonds and other fixed-income products, such as bond mutual funds or ETPs.
-For example, duration risk, which is the risk associated with the sensitivity of a bond's price to a 1 percent change in interest rates, is another factor to keep in mind.
-Research the risks of investment products and strive for a balance of assets to minimize the effects of interest rate changes on your portfolio as a whole.
+But interest rate risk isn’t the only factor to consider when you invest in bonds and other fixed income products like bond mutual funds or exchange-traded products (ETPs).
+For example, duration risk, which is the risk associated with the sensitivity of a bond's price to a change in interest rates, is another factor to keep in mind.
+Research the risks of investment products and strive for a balance of assets to minimize the effects of interest rate changes on your entire portfolio.

 5. Protect your money.
 Fraud is a growing threat, and financial scammers operate in all market conditions.
 In times of high market volatility, investors may be particularly vulnerable to pitches touting guarantees of "risk-free" returns.
-Combining a guarantee with a specific amount of money you will make—"this is a safe investment that will earn you $6,000 every quarter"—is a highly effective tactic known as phantom riches.
-You can avoid fraud by working only with registered investment professionals—using FINRA BrokerCheck to find out if a person is registered to sell securities—and by sticking to your predetermined financial plan.
+Combining a guarantee with a specific amount of money you will make—"this is a safe investment that will earn you $6,000 every quarter"—is known as phantom riches.
+You can reduce the likelihood of fraud by working only with registered investment professionals—using FINRA BrokerCheck to find out if a person is registered to sell securities—and by sticking to your predetermined financial plan.

-Stock market fluctuations are outside the control of any single investor.
-So control what you can, and focus on key investing concepts such as asset allocation and diversification to stay aligned with your goals.
+Stock market fluctuations are outside your control.
+So control what you can, and focus on key investing concepts such as asset allocation and diversification to make sure your investments remain aligned with your goals.